 When printing Fuse Deposition Models (FDM) models, we can adjust the build density of the parts.
 This is very beneficial for you because the parts can be better tailored to your needs.
 Below are the three different densities that can be printed, and how they will be effective.

-A solid density part will build the part as filled in as possible.
+A solid part density will build the part as filled in as possible.
 A part with a solid interior is the most common part density used.
 A part with this density can be used for reasons such as: show models, fixtures, concept testing, and design review.

 A substantial amount of material and time can be saved by using the Sparse interior modes.
 Having a sparse part density builds a part with a honey comb interior rather than solid.
 Unless the FDM part is being used in a high stress application, then the difference in strength will never be noticed.